Configuring Apache HTTP Reverse-Proxy

 Invalid command 'RewriteEngine', perhaps misspelled or defined by a module not included in the server configuration

-You need to enable this Apache module:
+You need to enable these Apache modules:

 $ sudo a2enmod rewrite